 - to notify TIS National⁶ within 30 business days if the organisation:

 - ceases to provide the approved casework and/or emergency service activities;

 - wishes to use the TIS National client code for a new service or activity, noting that any such use will be subject to approval by the Department of Social Services (DSS) and may require the organisation to submit an updated application form;

 - to notify TIS National⁵ within 30 business days of any change to the contact details of the organisation, including organisation name, organisation contact person, organisation address (street and postal), email or telephone number;

 - to reapply for access to the Free Interpreting Service prior to the expiry of the Term if the organisation continues to require the use of the Free Interpreting Service.
-Failure to reapply will result in the services being charged and the TIS National client code not being recognised under the Free Interpreting Services NGO category;6
+Failure to reapply will result in the suspension of your Free Interpreting Service code, meaning that your organisation will be charged applicable service fees.
+You may reapply at any time;⁶

 - it is a condition of the organisation’s use of the Free Interpreting Service that DSS: